eslint/eslint/docs/rules/object-property-newline.md

 };
 ```

-The modification does not depend on whether the `allowMultiplePropertiesPerLine` object option is set to `true`.
+The modification does not depend on whether the `allowAllPropertiesOnSameLine` object option is set to `true`.
 In other words, ESLint never collects all the property specifications onto a single line, even when this object option would permit that.

 ESLint does not correct a violation of this rule if a comment immediately precedes the second or subsequent property specification on a line, since ESLint cannot determine which line to put the comment onto.